AntonC9018/uniCourse_dataStructuresAndAlgorithms/en/05a_programming_fundamentals/doc.md

 ```

 `template` allows you to write out the function only once, for any type.
-The following templated function will work for not only `float` and `int`,
+The following templated function will work not only for `float` and `int`,
-but also any other type that has a default constructor, and overloads the `+=` operator.
+but also for any other type that has a default constructor, and overloads the `+=` operator.

 ```cpp
 template<typename T>